cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/_index.md

 <br>
 {{%expand "Can I set up the Jira integration if I sign in using single sign-on (SSO)?" %}}

-You can set up an integration with Jira regardless of your [sign-in method](/getting-started/sign-in/#sign-in-methods) and [two-factor authentication](/platform-deep-dive/cobalt-account/account-settings/#two-factor-authentication) status.
+You can set up the integration regardless of your [sign-in method](/getting-started/sign-in/#sign-in-methods) and [two-factor authentication](/platform-deep-dive/cobalt-account/account-settings/#two-factor-authentication) status.

 {{% /expand %}}